unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 		<ul class="methodDetail" id="MethodDetail">
 			<dl class="detailList params">
 				<dt>oculus.tileio.type</dt>
 				<dd>Specify whether the tiles should be saved locally (file) or to HBase (hbase).
-Local tile IO is supported only for standalone Spark installations.
+Local tile IO is supported only for standalone Spark installations.</dd>

-				<br><br>NOTE: This parameter is not currently in the example .bd file provided for this demo.
-When this parameter is absent, the tile generator automatically writes to HBase.
-To write to the local filesystem, manually add this parameter to the .bd file and set its value to "file".</dd>

 				<dt>oculus.binning.name</dt>
 				<dd>Specify the name of the output tile set.
 If you are writing to a file system, use a relative path instead of an absolute path.
 Use <em>julia</em> for this example.</dd>